 The occupations included in the Bureau of Labor Statistics list vary greatly when it comes to the field that they fall under, so there are opportunities for many different kinds of positions, from wind turbine service technicians to personal financial advisors.
 Some positions require little education or training, and some require a Master’s or even a doctoral degree.

-Here are 10 of the jobs that you can bet will be abundant next year.
+Here are 10 of the jobs that you can bet will be abundant in 2017 and beyond.

 1. Wind turbine technicians